jlnfoo/find-your-hat-game/README.md

-Find your hat game - COdecademy assessment
+Find your hat game - Codecademy assessment

 Terminal game using JS that allows player to move around using 'U', 'D', 'L', 'R' keys Game restarts when player goes out of bound